juandarr/Behavioral-cloning/README.md

 [image5]: ./images/recovery2.jpg "Recovery Image"
 [image6]: ./images/recovery3.jpg "Recovery Image"
 [image7]: ./images/flipped.png "Flipped Image"

----
-My project includes the following files:

-* model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
-* README.md summarizing the results
-* video.mp4 showing the driving skills of the new algorithm

 ## 1. Use the simulator to collect data of good driving behavior